jake-knerr/js-style-guide/README.md

 #### Do not include a context in a name that is implicit from the surrounding code.

-In other words, the context that surrounds a name can be viewed as part of the name; thus, repeating it is unnecessary.
+In other words, the context that surrounds a name can be viewed as part of the name; thus, repeating it is often unnecessary.

 > Note, even the file system can provide implicit context.